Thom52/Higher-or-Lower/README.md

 **Introduction**

-This section provides a summary of bugs that have been identified, reported, and subsequently resolved in [Website Name].
+This section provides a summary of bugs that have been identified, reported, and subsequently resolved in Higher or Lower.

 **Bug Tracking**